CharlesSanfiorenzo/Bioinformatics/MEP/README.md

 ## Concept

 However, in order to calculate **translational** efficiency one must rule out transcriptional regulation as a cause for reported change in translation.
 Commonly studies use the following formula to define translational regulation: .
 Because Ribosome profiling and RNA-Seq data sets are different in nature and yield different results when properly quantified, the aforementioned formula thus compares two incomparable values - it is comparing apples and oranges.
-To bypass this issue, MEP uses a simple equation that implements a retention value (r) to rule out transcriptional regulation in samples when quantifying translational efficiency:.
+To bypass this issue, MEP uses a simple equation that implements a retention value (r) to rule out transcriptional regulation in samples when quantifying translational efficiency.

 ## Table of Contents
 - [Installation](#installation)